Compass is a collection of one-act ballets on navigating cultural tension with compassion.

 "...when these charged topics are approached through Julianna’s choreographic lens of compassion, it is clear that the purpose of the program is not political at all.
 Its true purpose is to inspire empathy and kindness, and all artists involved in Compass deserve congratulations for successfully emoting and delivering this message with grace."

 You can join the conversation.

 Following each performance, audience members are invited to attend a TalkBack panel discussion.
-During this informal Q&A, you'll have the opportunity to talk with Ballet 5:8 Artistic Director Julianna Rubio Slager, Ballet 5:8 Artists of the Company, and World Relief staff members about your experience during the performance.
+During this informal Q&A, you'll have the opportunity to talk with Ballet 5:8 Artistic Director Julianna Rubio Slager and Artists of the Company about your experience during the performance.
 What did you see?
 What did the performance make you feel or think?
 What questions do you have?
 All comments and questions are welcome.